-Landscape is an important part of the character of the Parish as identified in the Misterton Design Code and the Bassetlaw Landscape Character Study.
-All proposals are required to demonstrate how they will respond, conserve and enhance the landscape character and have considered:

-The Key Views as identified on Map 6 and described in Appendix D a) the key views have been designated due to their significance and importance to the openness of the landscape character.
-Development proposals should demonstrate how they are either conserving or enhancing the openness of the affected view(s)

-The Significant Green Gaps as identified on Map 7 and described in Appendix E

-- b) The Significant Green Gaps have been designated for their contribution towards the character of the landscape.
+- Landscape is an important part of the character of the Parish as identified in the Misterton Design Code and the Bassetlaw Landscape Character Study.
+All proposals are required to demonstrate how they will respond, conserve and enhance the landscape character and have considered: - a) The Key Views as identified on Map 6 and described in Appendix D. The key views have been designated due to their significance and importance to the openness of the landscape character.
+Development proposals should demonstrate how they are either conserving or enhancing the openness of the affected view(s) - b) The Significant Green Gaps as identified on Map 7 and described in Appendix E. The Significant Green Gaps have been designated for their contribution towards the character of the landscape.
 Each gap has its own qualities, and development proposals adjacent to these areas or otherwise likely to affect them should demonstrate how they would safeguard the positive contribution made by the Significant Green Gap to the landscape and character of the settlement and its wider setting.
 Development proposals which would have an unacceptable impact on the character of an identified Significant Green Gap will not be supported. - 2.
 The accessibility of the natural environment in Misterton Parish is highly valued by local residents.
-Proposals that protect and where possible extend or enhance the existing Footpaths, Bridleways and Byways are supported.
+Proposals that protect and where possible extend or enhance the existing Footpaths, Bridleways and Byways are supported. - 64.
+The map at Appendix F shows how the Significant Green Gaps combine with the Local Green Space designations.